percona/portal-doc/docs/registration-login.md

 If you don't have a Percona Account yet, you can create one straight from the **Sign in** form:

 1. Go to the [Percona Platform Log in page](https://portal.percona.com/).
 2. Scroll down to the **Don't have an account?
 Create one** link at the bottom of the form.
+Alternatively, you can register with a social identity provider if you have a Google or GitHub account that is not yet associated with a Percona Platform account.
+To do this, click **Sign in with Google** or **Sign in with GitHub**.
-3. Fill in the fields on the **Crate New Account** form, and click  **Create** once you’ve accepted the Terms of Service and Privacy Policy.
+3. Fill in the fields on the **Create New Account** form, and click  **Create** once you’ve accepted the Terms of Service and Privacy Policy.
 4. Check your email for a verification message and follow the instructions to activate your account.

 ## Manage your Percona Account
 Because your Percona Account is used across all your Percona services, it’s important to keep your account safe and your information up-to-date.